nigelhorne/Log-Abstraction/README.md

         - file - containing the filename

     Defaults to [Log::Log4perl](https://metacpan.org/pod/Log%3A%3ALog4perl).
+    In that case,
-    In that case the argument 'verbose' to new() will raise the logging level.
+    the argument 'verbose' to new() will raise the logging level.

 - `syslog`